Firstly, He man is on Netflix.

 ‘Maybe when I was your age I was but now I’m cheering for the underdog’, I think.

-We plowed through another 10 episodes over the course of the weekend.
-Him cheering for He man.
+We ploughed through another 10 episodes over the course of the weekend.
+Him cheering for He-man.
 (Me secretly routing for Skeletor) So what have I learned from all of this?

 - If only Skeletor could get the staff/henchmen

 - Merman has gills but spends all his time on land and doesn’t die.